Asashou/notes/03_collections/03_collections.md

         - `ipython_config.py` file in your hidden `~/.ipython` directory for changing defaults
     - defining functions?

-- ways of installing python libraries/packages/modules, just for familiarity's sake:
+- ways of installing python libraries/packages/modules, for familiarity, in decreasing order of ease:
     - `conda install`
     - `pip install`
     - less recommended: binaries (.exe, .zip), especially in windows, .dmg on Mac